 - Able to apply knowledge of adult learning theory

-- Knowledge of professional nursing theory, evidence-based practice, clinical practice standards, and scope of the advanced nursing role
+- Knowledge of professional nursing theory, evidence-based practice, clinical practice standards and scope of advanced nursing role

 - Able to provide leadership and promote change in a positive manner that supports all employees

 - Able to organize multiple work streams, prioritize work efforts, and remain focused

 - Able to communicate effectively with patients, families, visitors, healthcare team, physicians, administrators, leadership, and others

 - Able to prepare and deliver reports and presentations

 - Able to use and learn new software programs

 - Able to assist users of all levels in best use of information systems

 - Ability to translate business or clinical process into requirements for a technical solution.